How about in a way that makes you more visual so you can memorize more information faster and with greater accuracy?

 And when I need analogies to help me teach or memorize new information, I never have to stretch.
 The volcano of raw material raging within never fails to spurt out material that I shape and form into rock hard analogies that do the trick.

 And the force of the blast is so hot and so strong, no police officer or Secret Agent standing between my unconscious mind can survive the heat of the blast, let alone prevent it.
+Not even the strongest declarative memory powers could stop it.

 And the good news is that you can develop these superpowers of creativity too.